xwiki/xwiki-platform/xwiki-platform-tools/xwiki-platform-tool-jetty/xwiki-platform-tool-jetty-resources/README.md

    ```
    Also remove the `<servlet-mapping>` just below it.
    Under `<welcome-file-list>` alors remove the `<welcome-file>index.jsp</welcome-file>` line.
-7. Remove alpn (we don't need TLS/SSL for a demo packaging) and http2 support by:
-   1. Remove `lib/jetty-alpn-client-${jetty.version}.jar` from `modules/client.mod`
-   2. Remove references to `alpn` and `http2` module from `modules/https.mod`:
-8. Addition of `modules/xwiki-logging.mod` to configure logging for XWiki (provides the Jetty `logging` module name)
-9. Modification of `etc/console-capture.xml` to send logs to both the console and files.
+4. `etc/console-capture.xml`: send logs to both the console and files.
 Namely we wrapp:
    ```
    <Arg>
      <New class="org.eclipse.jetty.util.RolloverFileOutputStream">